 It can be called marriage counseling, marital counseling, couples counseling, or couples therapy.
 All focus on helping a couple’s marriage.

-In it’s simplest, marriage counseling consists of a couple and a therapist trying to uncover and improve the couples problem by talking about them.
+In its simplest, marriage counseling consists of a couple and a therapist trying to uncover and improve their problems by talking about them.
 But unlike your parent’s couples therapist, a skilled couples therapist is more effective in helping couples change.

 If we toss a burger in the pan, we can call it “cooking.”
 But knowing how to do it well is another thing entirely.
 In all areas of life, to be good at something requires knowing the rules of the game and cooperating with them.